2014-2015 OHSU PHARMACY RESIDENTS

 PGY2 Oncology Pharmacy Resident

-Dr. Kelley was born and raised in Portland, Oregon.
+Dr. Kelley, our current PGY2 Pharmacy Administration Resident, was born and raised in Portland, Oregon.
 She attended the University of New Mexico for her undergraduate education before returning to Oregon to complete her Doctor of Pharmacy (PharmD) at Oregon State University.
 Her current practice interests include Pediatrics, Critical Care, Health-System Administration and Clinical Pharmacy Management.
-Her major project involves implanting a standard of care for pharmacy practice at OHSU and developing a clinical dashboard to monitor patient care.
+Her major project involves URAC Specialty Pharmacy Accreditation.
 Outside of residency, Sara enjoys most any outdoor activity, cooking, reading and all the amazing food in Portland.